-- Must follow the Clifton High School policy on Taking, Storing, and using Photographs or Video (Parents).
-Refer to Taking, Storing, and using Photographs or Video (Parents). - Are kept informed of any new issues that may affect pupil safety and which may affect the wider school community.
-This is done through the Clifton High School Parents bulletin, which is available through the Parent Secure Area on the school website and information evenings organised through the school.

-- Consult with the school if they have any concerns about their children's use of technology. - Read, understand, and promote the Pupils' Code of Conduct and Behaviour Policy with, for the purposes of this policy, reference to the rules for safer internet use.
+- Must follow the Clifton High School policy on Taking, Storing, and using Photographs or Video (Parents). - Are kept informed of any new issues that may affect pupil safety and which may affect the wider school community.
+This is done through the Clifton High School Parents bulletin and information evenings organised through the school. - Consult with the School if they have any concerns about their children's use of technology. - Read, understand, and promote the Pupils' Code of Conduct and Behaviour Policy with, for the purposes of this policy, reference to the rules for safer internet use.